nikkehtine/firestarter/README.md

 - Hide the tab close button and show it on hover
   - You can enable always showing the close button on active tabs
 - Remove the left side separator on the tab bar
-- Remove extra padding on the left on unmaximized windows

 ### Extras